-We haven’t mentioned the price for either Voicemeeter or Banana because they are entirely free to download and use!
+We haven’t mentioned the price for either Voicemeeter or Banana because they are free to download and use!
 In-app purchases allow you to access different parts of it, which the more experienced audio producer might want to take advantage of.

 Is there a downside to Voicemeeter and Voicemeeter Banana?
-The only real disadvantage of each is that they can only be used with Windows operating systems.
+The only real disadvantage is that they can only be used with Windows operating systems.
 So, if you’re adamant that this is the software for you, but you own a Mac, you’ll have to change your PC.

 Frequently Asked Questions